Introduction

 Why are pesticides used?

-Plant protection products (pesticides) are used to regulate growth and to manage pests and diseases in crops.
+Plant protection products (pesticides) are used to regulate growth and to manage pests, weeds, and diseases in crops.
 They play a major role in maintaining high crop yields and therefore greater production from agricultural land.
+However, they can have detrimental impacts on the environment, particularly on terrestrial and aquatic biodiversity.

 Column